FrancoSirena/gatsby-me/src/tech-posts/nock-jest.md

 I will briefly talk about `Jest` and `Nock` and then I'll dive on what the problem was and how I got around with it.
 ## Jest
 As many of you know `Jest` is our favorite test runner when it involves a `Javascript` environment, it is super simple to setup and it has a lot of capabilities built into it which makes it super easy to extend and go crazy when running tests.

 It is the test runner to use when it comes to FE projects, no doubt, it has a large community and their project and very well maintained.
 [Check their github](https://github.com/facebook/jest)

 One thing that is absolutely true when it comes to `Jest` is that it is **too easy** to mock modules and do what ever hell we want to do with its implementation, the mocking capabilities we have with `Jest` are just awesome, which does make it simple to test external code or mock external API calls.
 [Mock Modules](https://jestjs.io/docs/en/jest-object#mock-modules)

 Now, with that in mind we could potentially write tests without needing to mock a server, we could just create a `module` that makes the API calls for us and we could easily mock it, so we could registry endpoints and return static values to make our assertions.

 That works.

 But, of course that would a naive approach for some scenarios. when we have multiple API calls in the same component, fetching from here and there, using different arguments in each call, I mean we could end up with a very complex mock handler there.

 That is when packages like `Nock` come into play, they offer all those capabilities that a server would have when it gets to mapping API's.
 ## Nock
-Nock is another beautifully written package that gives all sort of capabilities when it comes to mocking API's and faking workflows.
-[GitHub](https://github.com/nock/nock)  With `Nock` you can easily configure multiple API requests, with different types of body or headers or even mocking multiple servers at the same time in the same testing file, it is a super powerful mocking package.
+Nock is another beautifully written package that gives all sort of capabilities when it comes to mocking API's and faking workflows.[GitHub](https://github.com/nock/nock)

+With `Nock` you can easily configure multiple API requests, with different types of body or headers or even mocking multiple servers at the same time in the same testing file, it is a super powerful mocking package.

 What is super good about it is that you don't need to mock any of your code at all, you can let your code just run as is, just like it would in a normal browser, and you place this middleware which takes care of resolving all your API requests, you just tell how your API call is made and what it should respond with and **boom** everything just works.

 Their package has a super simple to understand API and they offer quite a ton of debugging capabilities when it gets to understanding why your test is not doing what it was supposed to do.
 ## Jest + Nock
 Now that I briefly talked about each of those packages I am going to talk a bit on why this relationship can become problematic if you don't cherish it.